-- In The General series by David Drake and S.M.
+- In The General Series by David Drake and S.M.
 Stirling, there's a species of fish called Advocati.
 Advocati are invertebrate, foul-smelling, slimy bottom-feeders, that only are useful as dog-fodder, and only that if the dogs haven't been fed for a few days.

-Scrimegour: Are you planning to follow a career in Magical Law, Miss Granger?
+Scrimgeour: Are you planning to follow a career in Magical Law, Miss Granger?

 Hermione: No, I'm not.
 I'm hoping to do some good in the world!